-From coconut trees to beetle nuts, from the pungent pepper to the sweetest pineapples, from coffee estates to paddy fields and from continental cuisine to authentic tribal food – this place in Kerela has it all and even more.
+From coconut trees to beetle nuts, from the pungent pepper to the sweetest pineapples, from coffee estates to paddy fields, and from continental cuisine to authentic tribal food – this place in Kerala has it all and even more.
 No wonder we feel absolutely relaxed and refreshed coming here time and again.

-On our first visit to Raindrops, we were already sold to the beauty of the property by just looking at the vast stretch of greenery right in front of the entrance.
+On our first visit to Raindrops Resort Wayanad, we were already sold to the beauty of the property by just looking at the vast stretch of greenery right in front of the entrance.
 It’s such a soothing sight since we spend most of our time in concrete jungles.
 As we drove the car to the parking lot, the whole topography of this place changed.
 From paddy fields, we were now amidst coffee plantations!
 Wow!
 This was a big surprise.
-The entire property had coffee, beetle nut, pepper and different varieties of fruits growing in it including pineapples.
+The entire property had coffee, beetle nut, pepper, and different varieties of fruits growing in it including pineapples.

 Baiju, the manager guided us to our room.
 And as we walked down the cemented path, we noticed leaf-shaped designs painstakingly carved into each tile.
 On asking Baiju about it, he smiled and said ” We wanted our property to infuse the elements of nature all around.
 Therefore, we carved these leaves into the tiles which not only is beautiful and unique but also a sign of how much we care for the nature around us.”

 As we walked into our villa, we were taken aback at the first sight of the lovely decor and the cute little sit out which opened up to a view of the paddy fields.
 Wow!
 From this balcony, you could hear the chirping of the birds and the rustling of leaves in the cool breeze.
 I could sit here for hours reading a book and listening to this priceless serenity.
 A small nap would also be a great idea when you are in such a place.